 The written paper must be submitted as a Microsoft Word document for publication in the Indaba Papers will be edited and formatted before being returned to the author for final approval.

-Presentations must be in Microsoft PowerPoint format and utilize the standard Indaba template provided by the Indaba Secretariat.
+Presentations must be in Microsoft PowerPoint format and employ the standard Indaba template provided by the Indaba secretariat.
 The PowerPoint presentations will also be published online post Indaba together with the written paper where applicable.